harshkumar1663/spur_assignment/README.md

 # Database Setup

 SQLite with WAL, managed via better-sqlite3.
 Schema is created on backend startup; no external migration tool is required.
-In production/dev the file lives at backend/data/chat.db (directory auto-created).
+Locally the file lives at backend/data/chat.db (directory auto-created).
 Tests run against an in-memory database.
+On Vercel serverless the DB is stored in `/tmp` (ephemeral), so data may reset on cold starts; use Postgres for durability if needed.
 No seed data is needed; conversations/messages are created on first use.

 # Architecture Overview